 When the skin is cold, blood vessels near its surface get narrower.
-They then become wider again as the skin warms up.
-If this process happens too quickly, blood can leak into the surrounding tissue.
+If the skin is then exposed to heat, the blood vessels get wider again.
+If this happens too quickly, blood can leak into the surrounding tissue.
 This is thought to be the reason for the swelling and itchiness associated with chilblains.
-The problem can occur at any age, but is more common in children and elderly people.
+Chilblains can occur at any age, but are more common in children and elderly people.
 The condition also affects women more than men.
 Certain people, such as people with poor circulation, are more susceptible to the condition.

-Chilblains will often heal without treatment after a week or two.
-There is a variety of creams and lotions that claim to treat chilblains, but there is no clinical evidence that they work and they are not recommended.
+Chilblains will often get better on their own without treatment after a week or two.
+Several creams and lotions are available that claim to treat chilblains, but there is no clinical evidence that they work and they are not recommended.
 If your chilblains are severe and they keep returning, your GP may recommend taking a daily tablet or capsule of a medication called nifedipine.
-This works by relaxing the blood vessels to improve circulation.
+This works by relaxing the blood vessels, improving your circulation.

-If you are susceptible to chilblains, you can reduce the likelihood of developing them by keeping out of the cold, looking after your feet and improving your circulation.
+If you are susceptible to chilblains, you can reduce your risk of developing them by limiting your exposure to the cold, looking after your feet and taking steps to improve your circulation.